PrakashNexTurn/kiroween/frontend/src/components/common/ContextMenu.md

 - Focus management
 - Disabled state support

+## Ant Design Migration

+This component has been migrated from a custom implementation to use Ant Design's Dropdown and Menu components:

+- **Dropdown**: Provides the positioning and visibility management
+- **Menu**: Provides the menu items with built-in keyboard navigation and accessibility
+- **Benefits**:
+  - Automatic viewport awareness and positioning
+  - Built-in keyboard navigation (Arrow keys, Enter, Escape)
+  - WCAG 2.1 Level AA accessibility compliance
+  - Consistent styling with application theme
+  - Reduced custom code maintenance

 ## Requirements Satisfied

-- **3.4.1**: Context menu for files with "Copy Path" action
+- **10.3**: Context menu using Ant Design Dropdown or Menu components
 - Right-click event handling
-- Outside click detection
+- Outside click detection (handled by Ant Design)
-- Proper positioning and viewport awareness
+- Proper positioning and viewport awareness (handled by Ant Design)
+- Keyboard navigation and accessibility (built-in with Ant Design)